lsjroberts/gelatin-design/_posts/2018-06-30-javascript-ecosystem.md

 However, I feel it has some deep rooted flaws that can not be brushed over with tools or considered approaches.

-To this end, here I am proposing a new ecosystem built upon tools and architecture that present solutions to the primary flaws of NPM.
+To this end, here I am proposing a new, modern ecosystem built upon tools and architecture that present solutions to the primary flaws of NPM.

 ### Goals